-Is most internal audit reports the right length?
+Is most internal audit report the right length?
 For many consumers of audit reports in the executive suite and boardroom, the answer is probably that they’re “too long!”

 Audit reports may run to extraordinary lengths these days.
 For example, I recently talked to one organization where they could easily extend over a hundred pages.
 One hundred pages are clearly too long for anybody to rationally expect our stakeholders in top management and on the board to want to read them.
 When are there 100 pages of value, actionable information, in an audit report?